evasivesoftware/PrettyPress/readme.txt

 == Changelog ==

+= 1.0.9 =
+* Fixed another bug where https was not loaded on https powered site

+= 1.0.8 =
+* Minor future proofing for 3.9 release
+* Fixed CSS z-indexing to override wordpress sidebar in 3.9RC1

+= 1.0.7 =
+* Minor future proofing for 3.9 Beta 1

 = 1.0.6 =
 * Further bug fixes that affected losing posts whilst markdown tab was active
 * Fixed javascript and stylesheet links to prevent caching issues on updates